EDUCBA

 Introduction to Option Adjusted Spread

-Option adjusted spread (OAS) is flat spread which has to be added to the treasury curve to make the theoretical price of an interest rate derivative equal to market price by using dynamic pricing models that take into account embedded options.
-This is the measure of spread over government treasury bond yields when all the options have been considered.
-It is applied in MBS, CDO, Convertible debentures and bonds with embedded options.
+Option Adjusted spread (OAS) is a flat spread that has to be added to the treasury curve to make the theoretical price of an interest rate derivative equal to the market price by using dynamic pricing models that consider embedded options.

 Formula